Cricket-Langer turns down short-term extension, resigns as Australia coach | Sports-Games

 Langer was reported to have reacted angrily during a recent meeting with Cricket Australia over his contract and had been asked to reapply for the role.
 His management company, Dynamic Sports & Entertainment Group (DSEG), said his resignation was effective immediately.

 "DSEG confirms that our client Justin Langer has this morning tendered his resignation as coach of the Australian men's cricket team," the company tweeted.
-Cricket Australia said in a statement Langer was offered the extension on Friday.

-"Justin was offered a short-term extension to his current contract, which sadly he has opted not to accept," it said, adding that Andrew McDonald would act as interim head coach with a test tour of Pakistan just weeks away.
-"The contract extension offered to Justin was the result of a thorough review process that evaluated many factors including future requirements of the team and the upcoming extensive schedule of fixtures.
+Cricket Australia Chief Executive Officer Nick Hockley said Langer had been offered the opportunity to lead the team's defence of the Twenty20 World Cup title on home soil later this year but had chosen not to accept.

+"Justin has done a fantastic job ... but when we sat down and looked at the needs of the team going forward we felt that the team has evolved, the team's needs or the requirements of the head coach had evolved," said Hockley in a video conference call.
+"So we were very clear that we were looking at a short-term extension.

+"We felt the team had evolved, we were ready for a period of transition and we felt Justin had earned the right to defend the Twenty20 World Cup on home soil and that worked in with that transition."
+With a test tour of Pakistan just weeks away, Andrew McDonald will act as interim coach.
+Hockley stressed it was not Cricket Australia's intention to appoint separate head coaches for the various formats of the game.

-"It included the opportunity to defend the T20 World Cup title in Australia at the end of this year.
-Justin informed CA this morning he was not accepting the offer and would resign with immediate effect."
-Langer took over as head coach in the wake of the ball-tampering scandal in South Africa in 2018 and Cricket Australia CEO Nick Hockley said he had been "outstanding" in the role.
+'LEGACY ASSURED' Langer took over as head coach in the wake of the ball-tampering scandal in South Africa in 2018 and Hockley said he had been "outstanding" in the role.

-"He has restored the trust in the team and his legacy is assured," he said.
+"He has restored the trust in the team and his legacy is assured," Hockley added in a Cricket Australia statement.
 Despite Australia's success, there had been speculation in recent months that Langer did not enjoy the full support of the dressing room.

 Senior players and Cricket Australia managers met last year amid reports Langer's intense coaching style had rubbed players the wrong way.
 Australia test captain Pat Cummins recently praised Langer for doing a "fantastic" job but said it was only fair for Cricket Australia to conduct an evaluation process before making a decision on renewing his contract.